arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 2. Select **Create new server**.
 Provide **Database Username** and **Database Password**.
 Click **OK**.

-	> **Speaking Point:** You can even provision a new database directly from here with let you set up your entire development environment ahead of time.
+	> **Speaking Point:** You can even provision a new database directly from here.
+It will let you set up your entire development environment ahead of time.

 	![Azure Website Database Provisioning](Images/azure-website-database-provisioning.png?raw=true)